lsst-dm/dmtn-185/index.rst

 For (3) the information should be retrievable from the Butler registry, the EFD, and the exposure table.

+For (4) the information is theoretically available from the Butler.

-For (4) exposure (human-entered) notes will be entered into a separate database [check this], the access to this database and potential ways to status/flag exposures needs to be revisited.
+For (5) exposure (human-entered) notes will be entered into a separate database, the access to this database and potential ways to status/flag exposures needs to be revisited.

-For (5) the input run lists are kept [where?]

 What is the state of implementation?
 ------------------------------------

 For (1) we are capturing the relevant telemetry in the EFD.
 We are not currently constructing the exposure table but this work is planned.
-[1/21: note connection to ongoing discussions about how to build the exposure/visit tables envisioned in the DPDD, currently being discussed in the SDM-standardization meetings]

 For (2) currently only the path to the observing script is being recorded and not generally retrievable.

 For (3) this information is not currently in the header.
 This work is planned.

+For (4) the Butler is planning on recording this information but this has not been tested yet.

-For (4) this information is being designed, the write interface is currently being implemented on both the backend (DB) and a front-end (LOVE).
-Read interface???
+For (5) this information is being designed, the write interface is currently being implemented on both the backend (OWL/OLE DB) and a front-end (LOVE).

-For (5) run lists have been used for some time.

 Recommendations
 ---------------

 The general approaches and notional designs seem reasonable, though there remain significant holes in the extant functionality.
 Following are the recommendations:

--  [REC-EXP-1]
+- [REC-EXP-1] As planned, program details known to the scheduler (such as science programme and campaign name) should be captured by the Butler
+- [REC-EXP-2] As planned, OCS queue submissions that result in meaningfully grouped observations should be identified as such in the Butler
+- [REC-EXP-3] Any system (eg. LOVE, OLE/OWL0 allowing the entering or modification of exposure-level ancillary data should collect provenance information on that data (who, what, why)

 Telemetry-level provenance
 ==========================